R. B. Bennett: Political return and leader of the Official Opposition (1925–1930)

-As Opposition leader, Bennett faced off against Liberal Prime Minister William Lyon Mackenzie King in Commons debates, and took some time to acquire enough experience to hold his own with King.
+As Opposition leader, Bennett faced off against Liberal prime minister William Lyon Mackenzie King in Commons debates and took some time to acquire enough experience to hold his own with King.
 In 1930, King blundered badly when he made overly partisan statements in response to criticism over his handling of the economic downturn, which was hitting Canada very hard.
 King's worst error was in stating that he "would not give Tory provincial governments a five-cent piece!"
 This serious mistake, which drew wide press coverage, gave Bennett his needed opening to attack King, which he did successfully in that year's election campaign.
 On election day, July 28, Bennett led the Conservatives to a majority government.
 Although he was the first prime minister representing a constituency in Alberta, his party only won four of the province's sixteen seats.
 The Conservatives also had their best result in Quebec since the 1911 federal election, going from 4 to 24 MPs.

 Prime Minister (1930–1935)

-Bennett appointed himself as both finance minister and external Affairs minister.
+Bennett appointed himself as both finance minister and external Affairs minister after his victory, forming a government in the 17th Canadian Parliament.
 He worked an exhausting schedule throughout his years as prime minister, often more than 14 hours per day, and dominated his government.
 He lived in a suite in the Château Laurier hotel, a short walk from Parliament Hill.
 When responding to letters from citizens talking about the struggles they were facing, Bennett wrote back with personal notes and tucked cash into the envelopes.